-3.1.
-Flow and Stock Policy Tools
+3.1 Flow and stock policy tools

-The principle of cost-effective regulation in Korea was consolidated by the implementation of regulatory impact analysis (RIA).
-RIA is the 'means to predict and analyse the impact of a regulation on the everyday lives of citizens, as well as on the social, economic, administrative and any other aspects, by using objective and scientific means and thus to establish a standard which serves as the basis for determining the appropriateness of the regulation' (Article 2 of FAAR).
+The principle of cost-effective regulation in Korea was consolidated by the implementation of Regulatory Impact Analysis (RIA).
+RIA is defined as the "means to predict and analyse the impact of a regulation on the everyday lives of citizens, as well as on the social, economic, administrative and any other aspects, by using objective and scientific means and thus to establish a standard which serves as the basis for determining the appropriateness of the regulation" (Article 2 of FAAR).
 RIA reports are prepared for the issuance of new regulations and the reinforcement of existing regulations.
-RIA has become an effective tool for improving the quality of regulation on the basis of cost-benefit analysis (CBA) and other analytical tools.
+RIA has become an effective tool in improving the quality of regulation on the basis of cost benefit analysis (CBA) and other analytical tools.

-To enhance the efficiency of RIA, the government revised its guidance manual in December 2008, specifying the details of those groups subject to regulation and interested parties.
-To raise the effectiveness of the administration and encourage the compiling of the analysis, the RRC had ministries use the RIA draft without having to create additional data.
+To enhance the efficiency of RIA, the government revised a guidance manual in December 2008, specifying the details of those groups subject to regulation and interested parties.
+In order to raise the effectiveness of the administration and encourage the compiling of the analysis, the RRC had ministries use the RIA draft without having to create additional data.
 It also encouraged them to use the RIA report for regulatory review (Office for Government Policy Coordination, 2013).